Design & Product Data Management Delivers Next Generation Technologies at QinetiQ North AmericaCase Study

 SolidWorks, AutoCAD and OrCAD are used to design the assemblies, parts and drawings in mechanical and electrical engineering.
-And for managing the CAD files and program documents, Synergis Software’s Adept engineering document management is employed.
-Indeed, on QNA’s portion of the EMALS program alone, Adept manages almost 17,000 discrete CAD files and documents.
-Adept secures and controls the SolidWorks files as well.
+And for managing the CAD documents and program documents, Synergis Software’s Adept engineering document management is employed.
+Indeed, on QNA’s portion of the EMALS program alone, Adept manages almost 17,000 discrete CAD documents and documents.
+Adept secures and controls the SolidWorks documents as well.
 More important than these details, though, is that Adept improves processes at every level of the organization.
 In fact, Adept is part of the company’s process improvement charter, along with Lean Six Sigma tools.
 Adept facilitates other process improvements too.

 BUSINESS DRIVERS FOR PROCESS IMPROVEMENT

 The business drivers behind the company’s process improvement are similar to those in any company: Reduce costs; eliminate manual processes; and improve time to market.
 Eliminating waste in a project lifecycle is a serious matter.
 “There’s always a new way to leverage technology and to measure the results of the entire engineering lifecycle for any given project,” says Andrew Courier, Director of Integrated Electrical Systems in QinetiQ North America’s Technology Solutions Group.